Specialist Medicine and Treatments for Pets

 Endocrine diseases resulting from an overproduction of a hormone may be treated with surgery, radiotherapy or medication, whilst hormone replacement treatment is used for syndromes of hormone deficiency.

 Successful treatment of animal cancer relies on early detection.
-At Sydney Vets Specialists, our team utilise a range of hi-tech, diagnostic imaging techniques to identify cancers and our experts then perform surgery to remove a tumour on-site, as soon as possible.
+At Sydney Veterinary Emergency & Specialists, our team utilises a range of high-tech, diagnostic imaging techniques to identify cancers and our experts can then perform surgery to remove a tumour on-site as soon as possible.
 Chemotherapy, radiotherapy and medications can also be used in combination to treat the condition.

-If you believe your pet may have fallen sick with an illness that requires specialised attention, do not hesitate to contact Sydney Vets Specialists on 02 9197 5800 and we’ll help you get them on the road to recovery.
+If you believe your pet may have fallen sick with an illness that requires specialised attention, do not hesitate to contact Sydney Veterinary Emergency & Specialists on 02 9197 5800 and we’ll help them on the road to recovery.